 The procedures specified below help assure that the University community and its property are properly protected.
 Voluntary compliance with these procedures by members of the University community and their visitors and guests will make them work more easily.

 1. University Police Officers have the authority to require proof of identity of anyone on the campus.
 (See the section on “Loitering” in the student handbook.)

-2. Any faculty member of the College, employee of the College, the Brockport Auxiliary Services Corporation, the Institutional Advancement, or the Research Foundation who is in a building he or she is authorized to be in when it is officially closed, and sees someone in the building that he or she does not recognize, should ask for proof of identity and/or proof of authorization to be in that building.
+2. Any faculty member of the University, employee of the University, the Brockport Auxiliary Services Corporation, the Institutional Advancement, or the Research Foundation who is in a building he or she is authorized to be in when it is officially closed, and sees someone in the building that he or she does not recognize, should ask for proof of identity and/or proof of authorization to be in that building.